 Indicators: Place of Detention 1.
-Does the law allow for asylum seekers to be detained in prisons for the purpose of the as procedure (i.e. not as a result of criminal charges)? sylum No 2.
-If so, are asylum seekers ever detained in practice in prisons for the purpose of the asylur procedure? m □ No/
+Does the law allow for asylum seekers to be detained in prisons procedure (i.e. not as a result of criminal charges)? for the purpose e of the asylum 2.
+If so, are asylum seekers ever detained in practice in prisons fo procedure? r the purpose o ⊠ Yes f the asylum